Conventional and practical metallic superconductivity arising from repulsive Coulomb coupling: Introduction

 \section{Introduction}

 Superconductivity is a ubiquitous phenomenon which has remained central to physics for more than 100 years ever since its discovery in 1911~\cite{Onnes1911}.
 There are currently roughly $\sim 15{,}000$ known superconductors with $T_c$ ranging from $\sim 10$~mK to $\sim 250$~K (under high pressure).
 The search for new superconducting materials with practical use is an active research area in materials science with many promises of quantum computers and large language model based artificial intelligence revolutionizing such efforts often hyped in the media.
+Our use of the term 'practical' here is qualitative, implying an $s-$wave $T_c$ which is not extremely small ( $>1K$ for example)-- when $T_c$ is very low ($\ll 1K$), any quantitative statement becomes problematic, and the emergent superconductivity is not 'practical' in a colloquial manner, ie., superconductivity which can be experimentally studied without using a dilution fridge.
 On a fundamental level, superconductivity, being a quintessential example of spontaneous symmetry breaking (namely, the $U(1)$ symmetry), continues to attract great attention from theorists and experimentalists alike with the ongoing recent focus being room temperature superconductors, topological superconductors, and exotic superconductors with unusual order parameter symmetries.
 It may not be an exaggeration to say that superconductivity may very well be the most actively studied single topic in all of physics over the last 100 or so years.

 In this context, one issue that has fascinated physicists a great deal over the years is the superconducting mechanism---what leads to the pairing glue causing the superconducting instability?
 The minimal physical picture for superconductivity, and this is the relevant physics for the current work too, is that electrons pair up (``Cooper pairs''~\cite{Cooper1956}) because of an attractive interaction coupling them at the Fermi level causing the exchange of a virtual boson which acts as the glue to create the Cooper pairs.
 The glued Cooper pairs then condense into a zero resistance collective ground state producing the breaking of $U(1)$ symmetry since the Cooper pairs form the condensate effectively breaking the gauge invariance.
 The key physics is, however, the pairing arising from an effective attractive interaction between opposite spin electrons at the Fermi surface.
 Thus, a mechanism is needed to cause an effective attractive interaction between electrons near the Fermi surface.
 For most superconductors (if not all) this pairing arises from the electron-phonon interaction, which leads to a phonon-mediated effective attraction between the electron pairs with opposite spins near the Fermi surface.
 Since the electron spins are opposite, the spin part of the paired wavefunction is antisymmetric, making the spatial symmetry to be symmetric, and hence a singlet $s$-wave superconductivity.
 All superconducting metals are such spin-singlet spatially symmetric $s$-wave superconductors, with phonons being the bosonic glue between the electron pairs.
 In fact, one could probably claim that there is no known superconductor which has been compellingly shown to have a pairing glue other than electron-phonon coupling although there certainly are candidate materials where the situation remains an open question such as high-$T_c$ cuprate superconductors, heavy fermion superconductors, iron based pnictide superconductors, and perhaps various superconductors arising in multilayer graphene-type systems.